 Bedbugs are a biting, nuisance pest that are easily spread by human activities and can ruin the reputation of a hotel or motel.
 In spite of numerous studies, bedbugs have never been associated with the transmission of a disease.
 However, bedbug bites can cause itchy welts that may become infected sores when scratched by the victim.
+For bed bug concerns in a private residence, please see our LEAD SAFE AND HEALTHY HOMES webpage.

 Prior to the arrival of a pest control professional, all bedclothes, cushions, and cloth items should be removed.
 If bedbugs are noticed in the following places, they should be treated with residual insecticide by a pest control professional: